Brewers vs. Phillies Player Props Betting Odds

 |5

-Check out the latest odds and place your bets on any of Aaron Nola's player props with BetMGM.
+Check out the latest odds and place your bets on any of Ranger Suárez's player props with BetMGM.

 Kyle Schwarber Props